 What causes chronic fatigue syndrome/ME?

 The cause of CFS/ME is not known.
 There are various theories - but none has been proved.
 A popular theory is that a viral infection may trigger the condition.
-It is well-known that fatigue is a symptom that can persist for a short time after having certain viral infections.
+It is well known that tiredness (fatigue) is a symptom that can persist for a short time after having certain viral infections.
 For example, infection with the glandular fever virus or the influenza virus can cause fatigue for several weeks after other symptoms have gone.
 However, most people recover within a few weeks from the fatigue that follows known viral infections.

 Even if a viral infection is a trigger of CFS/ME, it is not clear why symptoms persist when there is no evidence of persisting infection.
 Also, the symptoms of many people with CFS/ME do not start with a viral infection.